 What you won't get with expanded basic cable are networks like ESPN and HGTV.
 Still, as far as cheap cable services go, expanded is an affordable option with plenty of popular viewing choices.

 If you're in the market for both cheap cable and internet services, bundling is a great way to go.
-Internet and TV bundles offer you the opportunity to get a discount on your services by getting them from the same company.
+Internet and TV bundles like these offer you the opportunity to get a discount on your services by getting them from the same company.
 There are a few things to keep in mind if you're going to go with bundling in order to get cheap internet and cable:

 - As a general rule, internet and cable packages are made up of similar service tiers.
 This means that if you want gigabit-speed fiber-optic internet, it won't likely come in a plan with just local channels.
 Most providers do allow you to request custom bundles, however, so it doesn't hurt to call and see if you can get two tiers which wouldn't normally come together.